 Preparing mechanisms to address future supply-chain disruptions for critical goods or services that are becoming evident in the crisis, for example the provision of personal protection equipment, since a shortage in supply is creating more potential for corruption.
-The European Union has already decided to create a stockpile of emergency medical equipment in this regard.
+The European Union has already decided to create a stockpile of emergency medical equipment in this regard (European Commission, 2020).

-Creating digital and easily accessible tools to allow the public to track all emergency purchases undertaken in line with emergency procurement measures.
+Creating digital and easily accessible tools to allow the public to track all emergency purchases undertaken in line with emergency procurement measures (Salazar, 2020).

 To mitigate the economic recession caused by COVID-19, governments are developing significant economic stimulus packages.
-Previous experiences with economic stimulus packages, most notably the one following the 2008 global financial crisis, show that the breadth and scope of such measures offer opportunities for and high risks of corruption, fraud, waste and abuse ;.
+Previous experiences with economic stimulus packages, most notably the one following the 2008 global financial crisis, show that the breadth and scope of such measures offer opportunities for and high risks of corruption, fraud, waste and abuse (Zagorin, 2020; Office of the Auditor General, 2010).
 Paradoxically, governments are relaxing controls in order to urgently spend funds, further amplifying these as well as strategic and operational risks, which can undermine the effectiveness and efficiency of such programmes.